loftuxab/alfresco-community-loftux/projects/installer/tomcat/README_osx.txt

 Closing the Alfresco Server
 ===========================

-Navigate to the '~/alfresco' folder and run 'sudo alf_stop_tc.sh' If you started OpenOffice as above, then also run 'stop_oo.sh'
+Navigate to the '/opt/alfresco' directory and run 'alfresco.sh stop'

 =====================